 Shop time is precious.
 However, so is Mother Earth.
 We have only one, and we have only one lifetime to treat her right, both for our own good and those who will occupy her in the future.
 Think “children” and “grandchildren.”
 Therefore, it’s worth the time to make a few extra steps across the shop […]

 No Southern-fried Southern boy wants to be called a Yankee, but we share the characteristics of shrewdness and thrift.
 Thus, each month we include a money-saving tip.
 It’s OK if you call me “cheap.”
-In the August 2017 issue of Wood News Online, Steven Johnson talked about needing his dehumidifier most of the summer thanks […]
+“Cheap” doesn’t have to mean inferior materials.
+I found some discarded sign material, aluminum with a rubber sandwich filling, and I […]

 Welcome to “Tips From Sticks-In-The-Mud Woodshop.”
 I am a hobbyist who loves woodworking and writing for those who also love the craft.
 I have found some ways to accomplish tasks in the workshop that might be helpful to you, and I enjoy hearing your own problem-solving ideas.
 Please share them in the COMMENTS section of each […]

 In an article he wrote in 2016, Steve Johnson addresses dust collection in the shop, arguing that even with a high quality dust collector and a good air filtration system, you still can not expect to have clean air in your shop.
 (Though he still thinks both of these systems are important to have for […]

 We are getting ready to release our next episode of The Highland Woodworker and it got us thinking about some of our favorite past episodes, including this one from 2015 which featured Don Williams and Christopher Schwarz guiding us on a tour of the H.O.
 Studley Tool Cabinet.
 With great stories about the history of […]